snowplow/snowplowanalytics.com/_posts/2017-09-14-snowplow-s3-loader-0.6.0-released/index.md

 <h2 id="upgrading">3.
 Upgrading</h2>

-A couple of changes have been made to how you run the Snowplow Loader.
+Two important changes have been made to how you run the Snowplow Loader.

 <h3 id="jar">3.1 Non-executable JARs</h3>

 From now on, the produced artifacts will be non-executable JAR files.
-We found that sbt-assembly, the plugin we use to build fat JARs, was producing executable but unfortunately corrupt JAR files.
+We found that sbt-assembly, the plugin we use to build fat JARs, was producing executable but unfortunately corrupt JAR files, hence this change.

 As a result, you’ll now have to launch the loader like so: